Last Modified: August 5, 2015

-Pralatrexate is a specific anitmetabolite, called an antifolate, designed to accumulate in cancer cells.
-Antifolates, such as pralatrexate, mimic the structure of naturally occurring molecules involved in DNA synthesis.
+Praletrexate is a specific anitmetabolite, called an antifolate, designed to accumulate in cancer cells.
+Antifolates mimic the structure of naturally occurring molecules involved in DNA synthesis.
 Cancer cells mistake antimetabolites for normal metabolites allowing the compound to stop or slow critical enzymes involved in DNA synthesis, which then triggers cell death.

-Pralatrexate is given by intravenous (IV) infusion over 3-5 minutes, once a week.
+Pralatrexate is given by intravenous (IV) infusion over 3-5 minutes, once a week for 6 weeks in a 7 week cycle.
 The dose is based on the patient’s height and weight.

 Pralatrexate interferes with certain vitamins in the body, so patients receiving this therapy must supplement these vitamins to reduce the risk of serious side effects.
-Patients will need to take folic acid daily (1-1.25 milligrams per day), beginning 10 days before pralatrexate and continued for 30 days after the last dose.
-In addition, patients will need to receive an injection of vitamin B12 (1mg) in their doctor’s office prior to starting therapy with pralatrexate and every 8-10 weeks thereafter.
+Patients will need to take folic acid daily (1-1.25 milligrams per day), beginning 10 days before pralatrexate, during treatment, and for 30 days after the last dose.
+In addition, patients will need to receive an injection of vitamin B12 (1mg), in their doctor’s office, no earlier than 10 weeks prior to starting therapy with pralatrexate, and every 8-10 weeks thereafter.
 Subsequent B12 injections can be given the same day as pralatrexate.

 Tips to preventing infection: